Apple Pencil (2015) full review

 Apple's 12.9-inch iPad Pro was unveiled in September 2015 with a brand-new accessory called the Apple Pencil, and Apple has since unveiled two smaller versions of the iPad Pro that can also use this accessory.
 In its broadest sense the Apple Pencil is a stylus... but it's also much more than that.

 The Apple Pencil isn't limited to being a device for just pointing and tapping like you would with your finger.
 Instead, it's pressure-sensitive to help you draw and paint in a manner that can help you achieve natural-looking notes and illustrations in anything from Apple's simple Notes app to the more professional art and design apps like Procreate, AutoCAD and Adobe applications.
-It's also an effective tool for handwriting applications.
+It's also an effective tool for handwriting applications, and we have a separate roundup of the best iPad apps for Apple Pencil.

 Apple Pencil review: Design & build quality